AMSP-04/NETN-FOM/NETN-FOM.md

 The NETN-FOM allows the initialization of a distributed simulation using a scenario data format defined in the NETN-ORG module.
 The NETN-ORG XML Schema defines a format that extends the SISO-STD-007-2008 Military Scenario Definition Language (MSDL), and valid MSDL files are also valid using the NETN-ORG schema.
 The original MSDL schema is extended with additional elements for the initial allocation of modelling responsibilities.

-The scenario information can be loaded directly by simulation applications, or a dedicated federate application publishes the NETN-ORG scenario data in the federation as HLA objects.
+The scenario information can be loaded directly by simulation applications, or one or more dedicated federate applications publishes disjoint parts of NETN-ORG scenario data in the federation as HLA objects.
 The NETN-ORG FOM module defines the `Unit`, `EquipmentItem`, and `Installation` object classes that can be used in the federation to publish scenario data.

 Example federation designs include: